 2007 Sammy Awards

-Michael Clapp was recognized with a 2007 Sammy Award for the work he's done in compiling this website, the development of a freshwater macros field guide (shown above), and water quality monitoring of the East Fork of the Lewis River with students at CAM Jr. High School in Battle Ground, WA.
-The Sammy Award recognizes individuals, groups, or projects for their outstanding contributions to salmon recovery in Clark County.
-Videos of the 2007 recipients and their accomplishements are available on the Endangered Species Act Program website. |
+Michael Clapp was recognized with a 2007 Sammy Award (.pdf) for the work he's done in compiling this website, the development of a freshwater macros field guide (shown above), and water quality monitoring of the East Fork of the Lewis River with students at CAM Academy in Battle Ground, WA.
+The Sammy Award recognizes individuals, groups, or projects for their outstanding contributions to salmon recovery in Clark County. |

 |